SurriyaGokul/NetMCP/README.md

 Intelligent, safe, and practical network optimization via Model Context Protocol (MCP).
 This server exposes discovery, planning, validation, and application tools so an MCP client (LLM/agent) can inspect your system, design an optimization plan, validate it against policy, and render/apply real commands with safeguards.

-Status: Working and fulfilling its purpose.
-Tested end-to-end with discovery, schema validation, plan rendering, demo scenarios, and benchmarking.

 ## Highlights ✨

 - Full MCP server powered by FastMCP with 30+ tools and policy resources